ra1028/Carbon/README.md

 ## Introduction

-Carbon is a library for building component-based user interfaces in UITableView and UICollectionView inspired by [React](https://reactjs.org).
+Carbon is a library for building component-based user interfaces in UITableView and UICollectionView inspired by [SwiftUI](https://developer.apple.com/xcode/swiftui) and [React](https://reactjs.org).
 This make it painless to build and maintain the complex UIs.

 Uses [DifferenceKit](https://github.com/ra1028/DifferenceKit) which is highly optimized based on Paul Heckel's paper for diffing.